eclecticiq/OpenTAXII/docs/index.rst

 OpenTAXII
 =========

-Release v0.1.2. (:doc:`Changelog <changes>`)
+Latest stable release is v0.1.3. (:doc:`Changelog <changes>`)

 ..
     Release v\ |version|. (:doc:`Changelog <changes>`)

 OpenTAXII is a robust Python implementation of TAXII Services that delivers rich feature set and friendly pythonic API.

 TAXII (Trusted Automated eXchange of Indicator Information) is a collection of specifications defining a set of services and message exchanges used for sharing cyber threat intelligence information between parties.
-Check `TAXII homepage <http://taxii.mitre.org/>`_ for more information.
+Check `TAXII homepage <https://taxiiproject.github.io/>`_ for more information.

 **Rich feature set**